MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

 ## Connectivity modes

 Power BI supports *Import* and *DirectQuery* connectivity modes.
-When building Power BI reports or dashboards, choose your connectivity mode depending on your scenario, scale, and performance requirements.
+When building Power BI reports, choose your connectivity mode depending on your scenario, scale, and performance requirements.
 Using **Import** mode copies your data to Power BI.
 In contrast, using **DirectQuery** mode queries your data directly from your KQL database.

 Use **Import** mode when: